NJUVISION/PCGCv1/README.md

 ### Authors
 These files are provided by Nanjing University [Vision Lab](http://vision.nju.edu.cn/).
-And thanks for the help from SJTU Cooperative Medianet Innovation Center.
+Thanks for the help from SJTU Cooperative Medianet Innovation Center.
 Please contact us (wangjq@smail.nju.edu.cn) if you have any questions.